 If you have a suggestion for a topic, or would like to bring InFARMation (and Beer!) to your part of Oregon, please email Leah!

 Resources for Consumers

-We have a large selection of resources on our website for consumers.
+We have a large selection of resources on our website for consumers (as well as farmers).
 Learn more here.